JoseAngelMartinB/Machine-Learning-Techniques/Activity_4/README.md

 ## 3. Build a Decision Tree Model
-Through these mechanisms we will try to deduce together with the previously selected features, how accurate our prediction will be, for this we must first create the decision tree indicating that in our case we want the criterion to be 'mse' (mean squared error), together with the depth that we will reach, to avoid overtraining our data and overfiting occurs we have to calculate, before we have to calculate the best value of max_depth for our data.for this we will need to carry out the cross-validation in order to avoid overfitting, what we do with this is to select subsets of our data and test it with another set of data to finally reach a representation of the best values for max_depth of way that as we can see in our case is 2 which is the lowest value.
+Through these mechanisms we will try to deduce together with the previously selected features, how accurate our prediction will be.
+For this, we must first create the decision tree indicating that in our case we want the criterion to be 'mse' (mean squared error), together with the depth that we will reach.
+To avoid overtraining our data and overfiting occurs we have to calculate, before we have to calculate the best value of max_depth for our data.
+For this we will need to carry out the cross-validation in order to avoid overfitting, what we do with this is to select subsets of our data and test it with another set of data to finally reach a representation of the best values for max_depth of way that as we can see in our case is 2 which is the lowest value.

 ![Cross_Validation](images/Cross_Validation.png)